junxit/us-congress-bills-114/metadata.md

 - 2016-03-03 — Introduced in House
 - 2016-03-03 — Introduced in House
 - 2016-03-03 — Referred to the House Committee on Natural Resources.
+- 2016-03-08 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2016-06-14 — Committee Consideration and Mark-up Session Held.
+- 2016-06-14 — Subcommittee Hearings Held.
+- 2016-06-14 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2016-06-15 — Committee Consideration and Mark-up Session Held.
+- 2016-06-15 — Ordered to be Reported by Unanimous Consent.
+- 2016-07-01 — Placed on the Union Calendar, Calendar No. 501.
+- 2016-07-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-649.
+- 2016-07-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-649.